domeengine/dome/docs/modules/input.md

 If no gamepads are attached, you will receive a "dummy" object which will report null or empty values.

 ### Instance Fields

+#### `allPressed: Map<string, DigitalInput>`
+This returns a map containing the key names and corresponding `DigitalInput` objects, for all keys which are currently "down".

 #### `attached: Boolean`
 This returns true if the gamepad is still attached to the system.
 #### `id: Number`